Debate highlights importance of HBCUs in Democratic politics

-HOUSTON — Thursday’s presidential debate isn’t just an opportunity for the leading Democratic candidates to make their case to voters.
-It’s also a chance to highlight Texas Southern University and the role of historically black colleges and universities heading into 2020.
+HOUSTON — Thursday’s presidential debate wasn’t just an opportunity for the leading Democratic candidates to make their case to voters.
+It was also a chance to highlight Texas Southern University and the role of historically black colleges and universities heading into 2020.

-The event marks the first time this cycle that a high-profile debate will happen at an HBCU.
-The colleges, many located across the South in Super Tuesday and other early primary states, have become an important stop on the campaign trail this cycle.
+The event marked the first time this cycle that a high-profile debate happened at an HBCU.
+The colleges, many located across the South in Super Tuesday and other early primary states, have become important stops on the campaign trail this cycle.

 This year, HBCUs have become as much a priority as diners in New Hampshire and farm houses in Iowa for candidates including Elizabeth Warren, Cory Booker and Beto O’Rourke, spotted last week on Instagram wearing a North Carolina A&T State University hat after a stop in the state earlier this month.